Get

 Health & Care

 Pomeranians are sturdier than Teacups but can still get injured easily.
-The health conditions that they are prone to include patellar luxation, hip dysplasia, collapsing trachea, cataracts, dry eye, hypoglycemia, tear duct problems, distichiasis, dental disease, and Legg-Calvé-Perthes disease.
+The health conditions they are prone to include patellar luxation, hip dysplasia, collapsing trachea, cataracts, dry eye, hypoglycemia, tear duct problems, distichiasis, dental disease, and Legg-Calvé-Perthes disease.

 Suitable for:

-That said, they will be a great pet for anyone looking for an affectionate and devoted lapdog that has charm and spunkiness to spare!
+However, they will be a great pet for anyone looking for an affectionate and devoted lapdog that has charm and spunkiness to spare!

 Which Breed Is Right for You?